 So we aren't quite there.
 This is because .optional() actually only checks if the value is undefined, and once the field is dirty, the value instead becomes an empty string.
 There are a few other cases where this can happen, such as an MUI select component being null.
 Here is a helper that will preprocess (similar to transform, but happens before parsing) empty strings and nulls to undefined to make the optional behaviour work as expected:

-1const looseOptional = <T extends z.ZodTypeAny>(schema: T) => 2 z.preprocess( 3 (value: unknown) => 4 value === null || (typeof value === "string" && value === "") 5 ? undefined 6 : value, 7 schema.optional() 8 ); 9
+1const looseOptional = <T extends z.ZodTypeAny>(schema: T) => 2 z.preprocess( 3 (value: unknown) => 4 value === null || (typeof value === "string" && value === "") 5 ? undefined 6 : value, 7 schema.optional() 8 ); 9tsx

 Now we can wrap the mobilePhoneNumberSchema with that utility and get the behaviour we expect:

 1const formSchema = z.object({ 2 phone: looseOptional(mobilePhoneNumberSchema), 3 ...
-4
+4tsx

 Some Extra Gotchas

-1onSubmit={(event) => { 2 // Prevent the event from triggering other active forms.
-3 event.preventDefault(); 4 event.stopPropagation(); 5 6 void handleSubmit(onSubmit)(event); 7}} 8
+type="submit"might get in your way and trigger submit on multiple forms (very annoying).
+This is because native HTML is once again getting in our way, you can override it by changing theformonSubmit:1onSubmit={(event) => { 2 // Prevent the event from triggering other active forms.
+3 event.preventDefault(); 4 event.stopPropagation(); 5 6 void handleSubmit(onSubmit)(event); 7}} 8tsx -

-1z.date({ 2 errorMap: (issue, ctx) => 3 issue.code === z.ZodIssueCode.invalid_date 4 ? { message: "Please specify a date" } 5 : { message: ctx.defaultError }, 6 coerce: true, 7}); 8
+Datevia MUI date picker), you can usez.coerce.date()in addition to other primitives respectively.
+However, you may want a custom validation message in some cases, in which case you'll need to use an error map instead:1z.date({ 2 errorMap: (issue, ctx) => 3 issue.code === z.ZodIssueCode.invalid_date 4 ? { message: "Please specify a date" } 5 : { message: ctx.defaultError }, 6 coerce: true, 7}); 8tsx

 Wrapping Up